WDWei/mini-fileshare/README.md

 ## TODO

-- Create local Auth using PassPortJS(Or other equivilent)
-- Create middlewares for Auth
 - Create API links to data providers
+- Using SupaBase
+- Create NewBuckets based on new users.
+- Have them to upload/delete and reference file to DB
 - Finalise DB design for what is needed for a typical fileshare
 - Intergrate DB and login
 - CSS styling